 The facility requires regular maintenance on both the heating and cooling systems and regular power component maintenance on the generator and delivery systems.
 Any failure of the heating and cooling systems or electrical delivery systems could have a material and adverse effect on Botanicals' and the Company's business, financial condition and prospects.

-Botanicals is currently planning an expansion into a second production facility which will require licencing by Health Canada and significant investment of capital.
+Botanicals is currently constructing a second production facility in Metro Vancouver, British Columbia which will require licencing by Health Canada and significant investment of capital.
 Neither the Health Canada licencing nor the investment of capital are assured.